-Important: It is recommended that you disable JavaTM caching and clear the Java cache.
+Important: It is recommended that you disable Java[TM] caching and clear the Java cache.
 Please refer to your Java documentation or the KVM and Serial Access Clients Guide for more information.

-The KX II, KX II-101 and KX II-101-V2 Remote Console and MPC require the Java Runtime EnvironmentTM (JRETM) to function since the Remote Console checks the Java version.
+The LX, KX II, KX II-101 and KX II-101-V2 Remote Console and MPC require the Java Runtime Environment[TM] (JRE[TM]) to function since the Remote Console checks the Java version.
 If the version is incorrect or outdated, you will be prompted to download a compatible version.

-Raritan recommends using JRE version 1.6 for optimum performance, but the Remote Console and MPC will function with JRE version 1.6.x and higher with the exception of 1.6.2.
+Raritan recommends using JRE version 1.6 for optimum performance, but the Remote Console and MPC will function with JRE version 1.6.x and later with the exception of 1.6.2.

-Note: In order for multi-language keyboards to work in the KX II, KX II-101 and KX II-101-V2 Remote Console (Virtual KVM Client), install the multi-language version of JRE.
+Note: In order for multi-language keyboards to work in the LX, KX II, KX II-101 and KX II-101-V2 Remote Console (Virtual KVM Client), install the multi-language version of JRE.